WildBrain: As WildBrain

-Exit from broadcasting
+Exit from broadcasting, sale of Peanuts

 On December 18, 2024, WildBrain announced that it would sell a two-thirds majority stake of its television operations to IoM Media Ventures, pending CRTC approval; this would be the maximum that WildBrain could hold if it were to receive foreign investments.

 In March and August 2025 respectively, the CRTC ruled that both Bell and Rogers had not given Corus channels undue preference.
 Bell subsequently informed WildBrain that it will not renew its carriage agreements for its networks; in April 2025, WildBrain stated that it would be renegotiating "certain aspects" of the IoM sale to account for this development.

-On August 25, 2025, after Rogers also declined to renew its carriage agreements with WildBrain, the company announced that would close all of its Canadian linear specialty channels in the coming months.
+On August 25, 2025, after Rogers also declined to renew its carriage agreements with WildBrain, the company announced that it would close all of its Canadian linear specialty channels in the coming months.
 CEO Josh Scherba stated that its loss of carriage from Bell and Rogers had impacted the value and commercial viability of the channels, and that the decision would have a "minimal" impact on its broader operations (including its more profitable production and licensing businesses).
-A company spokesperson also stated that WildBrain would no longer be subject to foreign ownership rules imposed by Canada's Broadcasting Act, meaning that it would be able to adopt a "simplified" share structure that does not restrict the voting power of non-Canadian shareholders.
+A company spokesperson also stated that WildBrain would no longer be subject to foreign ownership limits imposed by Canada's Broadcasting Act, meaning that it would be able to adopt a "simplified" share structure that does not restrict the voting power of non-Canadian shareholders.

+In December 2025, WildBrain announced that it would sell the remainder of its holdings in Peanuts Worldwide to Sony Pictures for US$457 million, giving Sony full ownership outside of the stake held by Charles M. Schulz's family.
+As part of the agreement, WildBrain will continue to produce and distribute Peanuts specials and films as part of their pact with Apple TV, and WildBrain CPLG will continue to serve as its licensing agent for consumer products in the EMEA and Asia-Pacific markets (excluding Australia, New Zealand and Japan).

+In August 2026, WildBrain acquired Personality AI for US$11 million.